advclb/knowledge-base/git.md

 ### NoFlow

 You don't branch.
 Everything is directly committed to master branch.
-It is only used when you are the only developer in the project and here isn't code reviews by others.
+It is only used when you are the only developer in the project and here isn't code reviews by others. **Don't use it in teams of any sizes**.

 ### OneFlow